-Collaboration with faculty from the University of North Carolina at Chapel Hill.
+Collaboration with professors at the University of North Carolina at Chapel Hill.

-The recovery from COVID-19 will truly “take a village” – requiring collaboration across the public, private, and non-profit spectra.
-One key actor in this process are community development organizations (CDOs), which includes community development financial institutions (CDFIs).
-Demand for CDO services has never been higher.
-CDOs have helped those they serve survive and thrive through the pandemic via their strategic use of social capital.
-We explore how these organizations have leveraged their networks to raise organizational, political, programmatic, and adaptive capacity.
+The recovery of COVID-19 will truly require the collaboration of all public, private, and non-profit sectors.
+A key player in this process is community development organizations (CDOs), which include community development financial institutions (CDFIs).
+The demand for CDO services has never been greater.
+CDOs have helped those they serve survive and thrive through the pandemic through their strategic use of social capital.
+We explore how these organizations have leveraged their networks to increase organizational, political, programmatic, and adaptive capacity.

-There is little research on best practices for recovery from economic shocks like COVID-19.
-We believe the data highlight how CDFIs and other CDOs have and will continue to play a critical role.
-Their strategic use of social capital to supplement a wide variety of capacity constraints offers a compelling model for best practice across North Carolina and the nation.
+There is little research on best practices for recovery from economic shocks such as COVID-19.
+We believe the data highlight how CDFIs and other CDOs have played and will continue to play a critical role.
+Their strategic use of social capital to complement a wide variety of capacity constraints provides a compelling model for best practices across North Carolina and the nation.

 DOWNLOAD RESEARCH DOCUMENT: